Prenatal Yoga as Preparation for Birth

-Guidance for yoga teachers and students on how to use prenatal yoga to empower women for birth
+Guidance for prenatal yoga teachers and students on how to use prenatal yoga to empower women for birth

 Prenatal yoga is an effective way to help women prepare physically, mentally and emotionally for one of the most powerful experiences a woman may have in her life: childbirth.
 To do this, prenatal yoga needs to offer more than just “inner” tools.
 Prenatal yoga can be a forum to help women understand the social reality of birth today and help women make informed choices.
 As a prenatal yoga teacher, I use prenatal yoga classes to open up a sensitive and empowering conversation with students about birth itself, to help women embrace birth as a transformative and potentially joyous life experience.